 After completing undergraduate training in Biochemistry at Beijing University in 1994, Lin moved to Northwestern University to pursue graduate research with Daniel Linzer.
 As a postdoctoral fellow in the lab of Bruce Spiegelman at Harvard Medical School and Dana-Farber Cancer Institute, Lin investigated mechanisms underlying mitochondrial oxidative metabolism and its role in the pathogenesis of obesity and type 2 diabetes.
 His research provides fundamental insights into the metabolic basis of tissue function.

-- Associate Professor, Department of Cell & Developmental Biology, UM Medical School
+- Professor, Department of Cell & Developmental Biology, UM Medical School

 - Faculty Mentor, Cell & Developmental Biology, Program in Biomedical Sciences Graduate Program

 - Faculty Mentor, Cellular & Molecular Biology, Program in Biomedical Sciences Graduate Program

 - Faculty Mentor, Medical Scientist Training Program (MSTP)